 Now for some berries, blackberry to be exact…..

 Blackberry Wine – this is made with a Chardonnay base, mixed with fresh pressed blackberry juice.
-This has all0421151528 the characteristics of blackberries, and is a bit tart, but in a good way.
+This has all the characteristics of blackberries, and is a bit tart, but in a good way.
 It’s very fresh.
 The Chardonnay lends it a bit of elegance and it is not too sweet.
 We enjoyed it. $12

 Blackberry – Cabernet Franc – built off a base of Cab Franc, this wine drinks more like a grape wine, but it still preserves a vibrant blackberry flavor.
 It’s a little drier, and just delicious.
 One of our favorite fruit wines ever. $16.